India targets Swiss-based arms firm in corruption probe

 Verma and his wife, Anca Neacsu, were charged in a New Delhi court under the Prevention of Corruption Act and face up to five years in prison if convicted.
 The magistrate ordered the couple to remain in custody for seven days for further questioning.

-Earlier this year Rheinmetall Air Defence, part of Rheinmetall AG, a German automotive parts and defence group, was placed on a blacklist of arms firms banned from doing business in India following corruption allegations that it strongly denied.
+Earlier this year Rheinmetall Air Defence, part of Rheinmetall AG (RHMG.DE), a German automotive parts and defence group, was placed on a blacklist of arms firms banned from doing business in India following corruption allegations that it strongly denied.

 India's Defence Ministry has put in place strict guidelines for arms deals in an effort to crack down on bribery and corruption at a time when Asia's third-largest economy is on a weapons-buying spree to modernise its military.
 India is the world's largest arms buyer.